data-8/textbook/content/chapters/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

 Observation and Visualization: John Snow and the Broad Street Pump
 ------------------------------------------------------------------

-One of the earliest examples of astute observation eventually leading to the establishment of causality dates back more than 150 years.
+One of the most powerful examples of astute observation eventually leading to the establishment of causality dates back more than 150 years.
 To get your mind into the right timeframe, try to imagine London in the 1850’s.
 It was the world’s wealthiest city but many of its people were desperately poor.
 Charles Dickens,